 The Company's supply chain with respect to the Covered Products is complex, as in certain instances there are many third-parties in the supply chain between the ultimate manufacture of the Covered Products and the original sources of Conflict Minerals.
-The Company does purchase Conflict Minerals directly from mines, smelters, or refiners, which supply the Company with tungsten, tantalum, tin or gold that did not originate in the Covered Countries, and this represents approximately 80% of Kennametal's entire Conflict Materials Spend.
+The Company does purchase Conflict Minerals directly from mines, smelters, or refiners, which supply the Company with tungsten, tantalum, tin or gold that did not originate in the Covered Countries, and this represents approximately 69% of Kennametal's entire Conflict Materials Spend.
 For other products sourced indirectly through third-party suppliers, the Company has taken steps to identify any suppliers where purchases of Conflict Minerals may have come from Covered Countries, including through the issuance of supplier questionnaires and related follow-up efforts.
 As a result of these measures, as well as those described below, the Company has no reason to believe that any of the Conflict Minerals in these products have come from Covered Countries.
-However, based on the lack of responses from certain suppliers, the Company cannot definitively determine the country of origin for all of its Covered Products, particularly with respect to third-party suppliers that provide the Company with previously-manufactured electronic products.
+However, based on the lack of responses from certain suppliers, the Company cannot definitively determine the country of origin for all of its Covered Products.
 For these reasons, the Company took additional steps to identify any suppliers in its supply chain who purchase Conflict Minerals from the Covered Countries.